-The institution may choose to offer certain courses online.
-Online courses are offered through the Internet, and interaction between the students and faculty occurs using an online environment that encourages participation.
+The College may choose to offer certain courses online.
+Online courses are offered using the eCollege platform via the Internet, and interaction between the students and faculty occur using an online environment that encourages participation.
 Courses will generally be similar in content to the in-class mode, although more individual effort and initiative will be required to successfully master the material.
 Online courses will be designated on the class schedule so students may register during the normal registration period.

-To maximize success within the online courses students must:
+To maximize success within the online courses, students must: